October 30, 2013

 Jim’s mom was frantic when she called me.
 Jim had been having difficulty in school since the end of kindergarten, at which point it was clear he still didn’t recognize all the letters of the alphabet.
 He continued to struggle in first and second grade, getting some extra help from the reading specialist.
 When Jim’s mom and I spoke, she had just come from his third grade parent-teacher conference, where his teacher suggested he get “tested” because she was concerned about his reading and writing skills.
 While this suggestion didn’t exactly come as a surprise to Jim’s mom, she was still upset by the suggestion itself.
 She was scared an evaluation might be used to “label” Jim, and that he’d forever be known as the “kid who couldn’t read.”

 Alexandria’s parents were similarly confused as to how an evaluation might help their 4-year-old who was now struggling with social relationships in preschool.
 Both Alexandria’s teacher and pediatrician suggested that an evaluation might be useful in understanding why she seemed to lack an interest in playing with other children.
-Her parents wondered how testing could be helpful, and weren’t sure what the process entailed.
+Her parents wondered how a testing evaluation could be helpful, and weren’t sure what the process entailed.

 Both Alexandria and Jim were referred for a testing evaluation, a comprehensive evaluation that can be used to diagnose a certain problem (such as a learning disability), to clarify what is wrong (is it ADHD or depression?), and/or to provide strategies for school and home.
 Each type of testing evaluation requires a fully trained, specialized professional.
 The professional will take a full history of your child and the problems he is having, and then use clinical observations and a combination of tests to gather a wealth of information about your child and his functioning.
 The evaluator compares your child’s behavior, test scores and history with those of same-age peers to figure out if the child is substantially stronger or weaker in any given area.
 Usually some type of diagnosis, or formal label, is given to account for the concerns that brought you to the evaluation in the first place.
 The terminology used for types of evaluations can vary, but the most common ones include the following:

-So when can testing help?
+So when can a testing evaluation help?
 Testing is most often used to help provide an explanation for a problem your child has.
 Testing is not always necessary for understanding what is wrong, but in many cases it proves essential for an accurate diagnosis and an appropriate treatment plan.
 Difficulty with writing, for example, could be attributable to a number of problems, such as fine-motor weaknesses, visual-motor integration delays, problems generating ideas, difficulty organizing one’s thoughts, or inattention.
 Without the right kind of testing, you won’t necessarily know the cause of the problem, nor will you know the type of interventions necessary to improve it.
 Even if a child has already been diagnosed with a certain disorder, such as dyslexia or an autism spectrum disorder, the results of a good testing evaluation will almost always yield more specific information that can enhance the potential for a prescribed treatment to help your child.
 When a child has a constellation of problems, a testing evaluation can shed light on the relative severity and possible connections among them, helping to reveal any co-occurring disorders (such as the presence of a learning disability in a child who has already been diagnosed with ADHD), or assisting a practitioner in determining which problems should be addressed in treatment.
 It can also be helpful in highlighting cognitive and emotional strengths that can further augment or guide interventions.

 Though I might be biased—I’ve seen so many examples of how testing can assist in diagnosis and treatment of children—I believe that testing evaluations are useful in assessing and understanding the majority of the concerns described below.
 This is hardly an exhaustive list, but if you’re concerned, check them over and consult with your child’s teacher, pediatrician, or other professional about any that apply to your child.
 You are right to be concerned if you have noticed the following: